Sintered porous plastics innovation expert

 - Polypropylene scrim support

-One of the key benefits of sintered porous plastics is their ability to be designed and manufactured to accommodate many geometric options – from sheets to complex 3D shapes.
-There are very few limitations in what size or shape the sintered porous plastics can take.
-As you think about incorporating this material into your manufacturing process, consider these geometric options:
+One of the key advantages of sintered porous plastics is the ability to design and manufacture it to accommodate a variety of geometric needs – from sheets and rolls to more complex 3D structures.
+There are very few limitations in what size or shape the sintered porous plastic can take which offers significant flexibility as you begin planning your design and manufacturing process.
+Various geometric options to consider include:

 - Standard sheets or rolls